Reflective Essay Component of the Senior Thesis Exhibition

 as a tool for evaluating the student’s capstone experience.

 Content.
 Artists’ writings cover a wide range of styles and intents including a cryptic stream of consciousness, a politically charged manifesto, a delicate poem, a humble statement of intent or a scholarly essay.
 In art, writing may be highly structured–as in a theoretical paper–or much more informal.
 Members of the art department agree that the reflective essay is seen as a culmination of the writing experience in the major and may take many forms.
 Throughout the studio art major students may write statements of intent, critical evaluations, analytical papers, response papers, journals and/or descriptive or expressive essays.
 Because there is no standard convention of writing within the arts, students may explore a broad variety of writing in context to their work, including, but not limited to the following examples:

-these statements throughout their career and may be required to submit the statement
+and revise these statements throughout their career and may be required to submit

-to apply for graduate school, residencies, exhibitions, or grants.
-An artist statement
+the statement to apply for graduate school, residencies, exhibitions, or grants.

 A self-reflective essay critically analyzes the experiences of why and how:

 a. the student’s choice of classes or faculty has influenced or impacted their artwork.

 b. the student’s ideas may have changed over the course of four years due